Academic Advising Office

 Academic Support Center

-Academic Coaching is available for students who wish to learn more about or are struggling with time management, learning styles or strategies, study skills or strategies, accountability, test-taking strategies, test-taking anxiety, note-taking strategies, and more!
-Academic Coaching is free and involves one to two appointments with a professional staff member.
-Additional appointments or a Learning Strategies Tutor may be provided.
+Academic Coaching is available for students who wish to learn more about or are struggling with time management, accountability, note-taking strategies, learning strategies, study skills or strategies, test-taking strategies, test-taking anxiety, and more!

 Peer tutoring is available in most courses and is provided upon request, referral, and in consultation with faculty.
 In addition to strengthening students' understanding of course material, tutors assist students in identifying areas to study or practice, discuss effective participation methods in class, and convey new study techniques.
 Tutors collaborate with faculty and Academic Support Center staff to monitor student progress.
 In courses with Supplemental Instruction (SI) or departmental clinics/help sessions, tutoring requests will only be considered if students are actively using those resources on a regular basis or have extenuating circumstances.

 Supplemental Instruction (SI) is a peer facilitated, collaborative learning process offered in some historically difficult courses.
 Courses that are currently supported are listed on the SI webpage.
-SI is a long-standing and internationally recognized program that assists students in learning and retaining course information, is statistically proven to increase student grades by one letter grade, and enhances course retention and persistence.
+SI is a long-standing and internationally recognized program that assists students in learning and retaining course information, it has benn statistically proven to enhance course retention and persistence.
 All students enrolled in SI-supported courses are strongly encouraged to attend any and all SI sessions throughout the semester.
-SI sessions are anonymous from faculty and attendance is only recorded for research purposes.
-SI session times can be found through this link.
+SI attendance is anonymous and only recorded for research purposes.

 Academic Writing Support